 A helping hand in care homes

-Read our article about the importance of maintaining good hand hygiene in care homes, published in the latest issue of Tomorrow's Cleaning.
+Read our article about the importance of maintaining good hand hygiene in care homes, published in Tomorrow's Cleaning.

 Washing and drying hands correctly is one of the most important ways to prevent the spread of germs.
 Germs are everywhere and can easily transfer from person to person or an object to person.